 I believe an active lifestyle has the potential to minimize the progression of cognitive diseases.
-We encourage residents to be involved in an activity programs – as well as maintain the daily activities life – so that they can retain their strengths and independence for as long as possible.
+We encourage residents to be involved in an activity program – as well as maintain the daily activities of life – so that they can retain their strength and independence for as long as possible.
 The old saying “if you don’t use it, you lose it” is so true for people with dementia.

 How do you determine what activities to offer?

 When a new resident joins our community, we ask their family members to complete a questionnaire we call “Forget Me Not.”
 The questionnaire helps understand each resident’s interests, former careers, hobbies, skills, and much more.
 This input helps us design activities to meet personal needs, interests, strengths, and skills.
 I design our program to include cognitive, physical, emotional, and spiritual activities throughout the year.

 How does Parc Provence encourage and support health and wellness for residents?

 One good example is our weekly chair yoga program, held on Tuesdays and led by a visiting yoga instructor.
 Advanced Exercise with Charlie, an upbeat exercise session, happens on Fridays.
 And a group called Vitality Ballet visits regularly to offer ballet classes and programs called Dancing Through the Decades and Chair Line Dancing.
 We also offer daily exercise programs for residents, with movements tailored to fit each resident’s cognitive and functional abilities.

 How do you communicate with residents and their family members?

 I think it’s important to make communication with family members as comfortable and easy as possible.
 When someone calls or emails with a question, I know they want a quick and honest answer.
 And I make time every day to talk with our residents and their visitors and family.
 Parc Provence is a community where we know each other’s first names.

 What drew you to working with older adults in the field of memory care?